List of Ivy League public policy schools: List

+Impact

 These schools have served as the model for other programs around the world, most notably at Oxford University.
 The Blavatnik School of Government was founded in 2010 and is the first of its kind in Europe.
 It currently offers MPP and DPhil in Public Policy degrees.
 Pundits believe the Blavatnik School seeks to differentiate itself with a more well-rounded curriculum, thereby competing with the American monopoly on public policy schools.